Overview

-Neuroultrasound Courses
+Neuroultrasound courses

-The Department of Neurology offers neuroultrasound courses with transcranial Doppler and carotid ultrasound applications in various settings
+The Department of Neurology offers neuroultrasound courses with transcranial Doppler and carotid ultrasound applications in various settings.

 The Neurovascular Ultrasound courses provide an in-depth exploration of the anatomy, pathophysiology, and hemodynamics of extracranial and intracranial cerebral circulation.